binary-ibex/screener-scraper/README.md

 # screener-scraper

-python script to scrape the screener.in website
+python script to scrape the screener.in website and save the data in the excel file format.

 installation